 Food-borne illnesses affect 48 million people each year, according to the Centers for Disease Control and Prevention.
 Symptoms of a food-borne illness can include upset stomach, vomiting, diarrhea, fever and nausea.

-HSHS St. Francis Hospital’s emergency department, 1215 Franciscan Drive in Litchfield, is open 24/7 to provide expert care when you need it most.
+HSHS Holy Family Hospital’s emergency department, 200 Health Care Drive in Greenville, is open 24/7 to provide expert care when you need it most.

 More information about food-borne illnesses and safe food handling practices can be found on the Centers for Disease Control and Prevention website and at FoodSafety.gov.